The Beanie Bubble: Production

-It was announced in January 2022 that Apple TV+ had acquired the distribution rights for the film, which would see Zach Galifinakis, Elizabeth Banks, Sarah Snook, and Geraldine Viswanathan star, with Kristin Gore and Damian Kulash directing.
+It was announced in January 2022 that Apple TV+ had acquired the distribution rights for the film, which would see Zach Galifianakis, Elizabeth Banks, Sarah Snook, and Geraldine Viswanathan star, with Kristin Gore and Damian Kulash directing.

-Filming began by April 2022 in Marietta, Georgia.
+Filming began in April 2022 in Marietta, Georgia.
 Production also took place in Atlanta.

 The film features a new original track from Kulash’s band OK Go, titled "This".

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 49 out of 100, based on 25 critics, indicating "mixed or average" reviews.

 The New York Times critic Calum Marsh unfavorably compared The Beanie Bubble to other "corporate biopics" released in 2023, including Air and Tetris, and said that it "deploys every storytelling cliché in the book".
 Peter Bradshaw of The Guardian criticised the film's "deeply muddled non-storytelling and tonal blandness", and the Evening Standards Charlotte O'Sullivan said its "clichéd" script offers "a lazy take on power and greed".
 Digital Spys Mireia Mullor called the film "understuffed" but said Geraldine Viswanathan's performance "steals the show".